What is an FSJ or a BFD

 Labor Market Neutrality

-According to the BFDG/JFDG, your voluntary service is a year of learning and orientation.
-The voluntary service is carried out as predominantly full-time and practical assistance in nonprofit organizations (see Deployment Site).
+ccording to the law, your voluntary service is a year of learning and orientation.
+It is considered a full-time, practical support activity in organizations that serve the public good (see "Placement").
 You support the professional staff.

-The voluntary service is generally governed by the following legal regulations:
+Voluntary service is governed by the following legal regulations:

 • BFDG – Federal Voluntary Service Act